KarepeN/Rapid-Car-Rentals/charter.md

 *   Ability to skip the line when you drop off your car.
 *   Access to deals and rewards.

+ ## Success Criteria:
+The Application should be user-friendly without any errors and the entire application needs to be tested to meet the customer requirements and satisfaction

 ## Schedule
 |     start date              | end date           |   duration    |